72nd/baserowdantic/README.md

 Access to the Baserow API requires authentication, and there are [two methods available](https://baserow.io/docs/apis/rest-api) for this:

 - **Database Tokens:** These tokens are designed for delivering data to frontends and, as such, can only perform CRUD (Create, Read, Update, Delete) operations on a database.
 New tokens can be created in the User Settings, where their permissions can also be configured.
 For instance, it is possible to create a token that only allows reading.
 These tokens have unlimited validity.
 - **JWT Tokens:** All other functionalities require a JWT token, which can be obtained by providing login credentials (email address and password) to the Baserow API.
 These tokens have a limited lifespan of 10 minutes.
+Please note that baserowdantic currently is not able to refresh the token.

 The client in this package can handle both types of tokens.
 During initialization, you can provide either a Database Token or the email address and password of a user account.
 For most use cases, the Database Token is sufficient and recommended.
 The JWT Token is required only for creating new tables or fields within them.
 For long-running applications, the Database Token is essential since this package currently does not implement refreshing of JWT Tokens.